Browse through our IPv6 tutorials and you'll find useful information on what IPv6 is and how to leverage this aspect to tightly secure your server.

 Localhost is a networking term for the hostname of the current server or computer accessing the network.
 It is used via the loopback network interface to access the network services running on the host.
 The loopback interface bypasses any local network interface hardware and serves as a method to connect back to the server.
 Networking and server administration both frequently use the term localhost.

 Our last article on Ubuntu security suggestions touched on the importance of passwords, user roles, console security, and firewalls.
-We continue with our last article and while the recommendations below are not unique to Ubuntu specifically (nearly all discussed are considered best practice for any Linux server) but they should be an important consideration in securing your server.
+We continue with our last article and while the recommendations below are not unique to Ubuntu specifically (nearly all discussed are considered best practice for any Linux VPS server or dedicated server) but they should be an important consideration in securing your server.

 How do IPv4 and IPv6 compare?

 Both IPv4 and IPv6 addresses are used to identify a server's location and possibly identify other computers within a network.
 Assigned IP addresses allow those computers to find and communicate with other computers across a network.

 The main difference between the IPv4 and IPv6 addresses is the number of available IP assignments each protocol can allow for or use.
 IPv4 provides 232, or a combination of 4,294,967,296 IP addresses and IPv6 can have approximately 3.4×1038 addresses which are a little more than 7.9×1028 times as many as IPv4! (that's a lot of math!)

 Our Sales and Support teams are available 24 hours by phone or e-mail to assist.